 First of all, it’s important to note that fish is good for you!
 Throughout my pregnancy, whenever I ordered salmon for dinner or added a scoop of tuna salad to my lunch, people had something to say.
-And while I made sure my scoop of tuna was limited to a few times a month, it is not to say that you need to or even should, avoid fish altogether.
-Here is the low down on the good fish you should work to incorporate into your diet.
+And while I made sure I limited my scoop of tuna to a few times a month, it is not to say that you need to or even should avoid fish altogether.
+Here is the low down on the good fish you should incorporate into your diet.

-- Salmon: salmon is a great source of omega-3 and a great addition to your diet.
+- Salmon: Salmon is an excellent source of omega-3 and a great addition to your diet.
 Add it to your salad, grill it at home with a side of veggies, or make a homemade salmon salad if you are craving something cold.

-- Shrimp: shrimp is a great way to incorporate seafood into your diet, specifically in those early months when anything too fishy can send your senses overboard.
+- Shrimp is a great way to incorporate seafood into your diet, specifically in those early months when anything too fishy can send your senses overboard.
 Add shrimp to a pasta dish or order it as an appetizer for added nutrients.

 - Tilapia: Another great fish to eat is tilapia.
 Found on mostly all restaurant menus (and often what fish sandwiches are made with), tilapia is another good and mild option for those who may have an aversion to stronger fish such as salmon.

 In addition to these, women should also look to consume black sea bass, catfish, cod, crawfish, flounder, scallops, herring, whitefish, and Pollock.

 If you love albacore tuna or a nice grouper sandwich, you can still indulge in them!
 Just be sure to limit your servings to once per week.
-Other fish to limit include canned white tuna, halibut, mahi-mahi, sea bass, and snapper.
+Other fish to limit include canned white tuna, halibut, mahi-mahi, Chilean sea bass, and snapper.

 Overall, fish is a great source of protein when you are pregnant.
 Even more so, doctors have said that women who eat fish throughout their pregnancy often have babies who experience milestones early or right on time.
 This means that a healthy serving of salmon each week could mean your child can hold their head, crawl, drink their sippy cup, walk, or have a better sense of their family members early on.